Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --ref_fasta, -f       Download fasta files of the reference.
 Default is False.
       --ref_gff, -g         Download gff files of the reference.
 Default is False.
+      --ref_gbk, -k         Download genbank files of the reference.
+Default is False.

+    additional arguments:
       --ref_ptt, -p         Download ptt files of the reference.
 Default is False.
       --ref_rnt, -r         Download rnt files of the reference.
-Default is False.
-      --ref_gbk, -k         Download genbank files of the reference.
 Default is False.
       --convert_embl, -e    Convert gbk to embl files of the reference.
 Default is False.
       --for_target, -t      If the required files of the query strain can be